 Most businesses do some sort of advertising and marketing to secure customers.
 Track your expenses related to website hosting, business cards, flyers, billboards, and sponsorships.
 The only exception is political advertising; you cannot deduct this type of marketing.

 If you’ve taken out a loan to start your business, you can deduct the interest you pay.
 But, this only applies to a loan for your business, not a personal loan.

-If you’re fortunate enough to offer your employees stellar benefits, like childcare and education assistance, you can write off these expenses too.
+If you have employees, you can deduct their wages and salaries as a business expense.
+If you’re fortunate enough to offer your employees stellar benefits, like childcare and education assistance, you can write off these expenses, too.

 No matter what type of work you do, business insurance is usually a good idea.
 It can cover you if there’s an accident, health issue, property damage, lawsuit, and more.
 As long as your insurance is considered “ordinary and necessary,” you can deduct the cost of premiums.

 One quick note: Whether you're shopping for business insurance or just want to see if you're getting the best price on your current insurance, our free quote comparison tool can help.
 Just enter a few details about your business to start comparing policy options from the nation's most trusted insurance providers.

 When you own a small business, the market can be competitive.
 That’s why it’s so important to regularly attend seminars, conferences, workshops, and classes in your industry.
 Just remember, when it comes to tax time, you can deduct any education costs.

 If generosity is part of your company mission, there’s good news.
 You can also deduct charitable donations.
 These need to be of monetary value though, as the IRS does not allow tracking the donation of your time.